jaredloomis/Haskell-OpenGL/README.md

     - [GPUGems](http://http.developer.nvidia.com/GPUGems/gpugems_ch09.html)

 <h4>Performance increases</h4>
+- Use [Parallelism](http://www.haskell.org/haskellwiki/Parallel), specifically in loading .obj.
+    - Load entire string from file (into `ByteString` preferably), then use par.
 - Analyze generated [Haskell Core](http://www.haskell.org/haskellwiki/Performance/GHC#Looking_at_the_Core) code for possible efficiency increases.
     - [Tutorial on how to read and use Core](http://alpmestan.com/2013/06/27/ghc-core-by-example-episode-1/)
 - Instead of splitting a loaded terrain, just create a function to load multiple terrains and place them next to each other.